mranthonysutton/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [X] Explain what a token is used for.

+    _A token can be used to determine if a user has logged in user the correct credentials.
+If the database have matched with what the user enters, the response is a token that can be stored._
-- [ ] What steps can you take in your web apps to keep your data secure?
+- [X] What steps can you take in your web apps to keep your data secure?

+    _We can use private routes that require some sort of authorization to access specific pages.
+If the user does not have an authorization token, we can direct them to the home page, or a login page._

-- [ ] Describe how web servers work.
+- [X] Describe how web servers work.

+    _A web server stores all of the information that is found on a server.
+The user can enter in a specific location (an IP address or by using the DNS) to retrieve that information.
+When the user requests a specific location from the server, the server then provides or "serves" that information back to the user._

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [X] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    _Create is .POST, Read is .GET, Update is .PUT or .PATCH, Delete or Destroy is .DELETE._

 ## Project Set Up